 Perhaps the easiest way we can address prolapse is through prevention.
 Proactively toning your pelvic floor muscles and strengthening your core.
 For high-level athletes or women that engage in lots of high-impact exercises, make sure that not only are you cross-training with low-impact workouts, you are also taking care to address your pelvic floor muscles.
 Kegel exercises strengthen the pelvic floor muscles and can help prevent POP.

 As a pelvic floor physical therapist, I find most women don’t know how to do Kegels correctly or don’t have enough variation in their Kegels, so their Kegels fail them.
 Many women also lack a core program as well that does not put pressure on the organs.
 I believe that the majority of women need proper guidance to do Kegels and core exercises correctly.

 Women with POP women may not experience “pain.”
 Some may experience back pain or sacroiliac joint pain but not pelvic pain.
 Just because women are not feeling symptomatic or don’t have pain does not mean that there is no damage to the pelvic floor!
 At the end of the day, rest assured that no matter what stage you are at with a prolapse, there is always help available to you, and most often it can be done without invasive treatment.

-A good old fashion Kegel and Core program with lifestyle medicine is the medicine that most women need to heal their POP.
+A good old fashion Kegel and Core program like the ones in my V-Core Lift with lifestyle medicine is the medicine that most women need to heal their POP.
 At the end of the day, you deserve full healing and to feel whole, loved, and in control of your Queendom.